alphamodel/COVID-19-SG/README.md

   1. json format: raw MOH press release.
   2. html format: content extracted from json file.
   3. plain text format: actual content of the press release encoded in UTF-8.

   From March 18, Singapore MOH post case details in separate pdf.
-They are downloaded and renamed as `date_originali name`.
+They are downloaded and renamed as `date_original name`.
 - `malay`: press release from MOH of Malaysia.
 - `who`: situation reports from WHO.